Netflix/fast_jsonapi/README.md

 You can use `is_collection` option to have better control over collection serialization.

-If this option is not provided or `nil` autedetect logic is used to try understand if provided resource is a single object or collection.
+If this option is not provided or `nil` autodetect logic is used to try understand if provided resource is a single object or collection.

 Autodetect logic is compatible with most DB toolkits (ActiveRecord, Sequel, etc.) but